thehomedk/statamic-elasticsearch/README.md

     {{ /search:results }}

 ### Livewire componenent with pagination
-This Livewire component supports pagination using Elesticsearch for the pagination.
+This Livewire component supports pagination using Elasticsearch for the pagination.
 First you need to have a Livewire support.
 The easy way is to install Jonas's addon :

     composer require jonassiewertsen/statamic-livewire